kxk302/Non_B_DNA_vs_novel_bar_plot/README.txt

 4. The 'data' folder has the following files.
 Their description is given below.

 data/dip.20221111.lengths (OR data/subset.lengths)
 - list of <chromosome_name> <length>, one per line
-	- chromosome_name should contain the name of the individual as a prefix, e.g. chm13 or mPanTro3; so for example something like chm13.chrX or mPanTro3.chrY
+- chromosome_name should contain the name of the individual as a prefix E.g., chm13 or mPanTro3.
+So, for example something like chm13.chrX or mPanTro3.chrY
 - order in this file determines order that bars are plotted

 data/chrom_to_alignment.dat
 - list of <chromosome_name> <alignment_name>, one per line
-	- this maps from the name of the individual to the base name of the corresponding aligned-intervals file; e.g. mGorGor1.chrX gorGor.chrX
+- this maps from the name of the individual to the base name of the corresponding aligned-intervals file E.g., mGorGor1.chrX gorGor.chrX
 - if a particular <chromosome_name> doesn't exist in this file, it's aligned-intervals bar is drawn as being all novel sequence
 - chm13.chrX and hg002.chrY are hard-wired special cases for which the aligned-intervals bar is drawn as being all pre-existing sequence

 data/chrom_to_density.dat
 - list of <chromosome_name> <density_name>, one per line
-	- this maps from the name of the individual to the base name of the corresponding density file; e.g. mGorGor1.chrX Gorilla_gorilla_chrX
+- this maps from the name of the individual to the base name of the corresponding density file E.g., mGorGor1.chrX Gorilla_gorilla_chrX

 # Controls -- choose one or the other of each setting